 The city’s splendour is best consumed immediately—and ardently—after purchase.

 Still hungry?
-Read more from our dining section.
+Read more from our Food and Drink section.